#[repr(C)]pub struct Color {

 Represents the absence of all light, fully opaque.

-Sourcepub const WHITE: Color
+Sourcepub const WHITE: Self

-pub const WHITE: Color
+pub const WHITE: Self

 Pure white color (1, 1, 1, 1).